aridjayarecipes/cutesrecipes.web.app/content/post/2400-easiest-way-to-prepare-super-quick-homemade-easy-black-beans-with-tortillas.md

 1. Take 1/2 tsp ground black pepper

 Or, turn your tacos into a burrito bowl (see leftovers note below).
-This vegetable packed Black Bean Tortilla Soup Recipe is a delicious year round soup that you&#39;ll want to make again and again!
-It&#39;s a great way to get veggies into your diet and it&#39;s layered with those delicious Mexican flavors we crave.
+This vegetable packed Black Bean Tortilla Soup Recipe is a delicious year round soup that you'll want to make again and again!
+It's a great way to get veggies into your diet and it's layered with those delicious Mexican flavors we crave.
 Finish it off with queso fresco and sliced avocado for even more.

 <!--inarticleads2-->